wg-osr/walkerga.github.io/_posts/monsters/2020-11-14-snake-copperback.md

 **Movement:** fast, swim fast <br>
 **Morale:** coward <br>

 The copperback has a very good sense of smell and can hold its breath as long as 15 minutes.
-It's scales provide good armor but make it vulnerable to electricity.
+Its scales provide good armor but make it vulnerable to electricity.

 **Attacks (1/round)**